Last Updated on

 Darling Harbour & Darling Harbour Playground

-We walked along this area people watching, gazing into the restaurants, and admiring the public art, like birds at Cockle Bay Wharf and the Darling Harbour Woodward Water Feature.
+We walked along this area people-watching; this is one of the fun things to do in Sydney for kids.
+We were gazing into the restaurants, and admiring the public art, like birds at Cockle Bay Wharf and the Darling Harbour Woodward Water Feature.
 With plenty of eateries of all budgets, we re-fueled and then continued onto the Darling Harbour playground where an extensive water playground provided plenty of hours of fun.

 The Chinese Garden

-Not more than 500 metres walk on from the Darling Harbour Playground, this beautiful Chinese Garden is a world of its own.
-With plenty of blossoms, pavilions, and Chinese style nooks and crannies we felt ourselves transported to China.
-The children loved the special kids’ activity where they found the Chinese animals hidden among the garden.
+Not more than 500 meters walk-on from the Darling Harbour Playground, this beautiful Chinese Garden is a world of its own.
+With plenty of blossoms, pavilions, and Chinese style nooks and crannies we felt transported to China.
+The children loved the special kids’ activity where they found the Chinese animals hidden in the garden.
+You might not think this is a great kids activities Sydney, but our kids really enjoyed the Chinese Garden.

 We were recommended this area by another parent and we are so glad we checked it out.
 My mother pointed out that Barangaroo was a shipping terminal when she was last in Sydney.
 Now it’s been redeveloped as a wonderful park with a rocky outcrop, with plenty of rocks, trees, and shrubs